zauni/pngmin/README.md

 #### options.binary
 Type: `String`
-Default value: `'bin/pngquant'`
+Default value: `'pngquant'` in your `PATH` or `'bin/pngquant'`

 The pngquant executable which will be spawned.
+If the pngquant binary is not found in `PATH` the default fallback is `'bin/pngquant'`, but this option has always precedence.

 #### options.concurrency
 Type: `Number`